 2. Automate Your Billing Process

 Integrated accounting software is in vogue these days.
 A number of businesses, both small and large, are using accounting software packages to automate order and billing process and integrate them into the general ledger and reporting systems.
+An example of one of these packages could be Chaser, Credit Control Automation for Xero, QBO and Sage integration that can improve various facilities within a businesses accounting processes.
 This eliminates redundant staff work and reduces administrative expense and as a result improves management reporting.

 These online invoicing tools delegate some of the tasks to your customers, allowing them to manage their online billing and payment processes.